artificial intelligence · symbolic ai

 -

 Multimodal and Platform Aspects: Wolfram Alpha’s results are often visual (charts, plots), but the interface itself is text-based query in, formatted results out.
-ChatGPT was initially text-only as well, but newer versions (like GPT-4) introduced the ability to accept image inputs or generate image outputs via connected tools.
-OpenAI also released official ChatGPT mobile apps, further emphasizing a chat-centric UX.
+ChatGPT was initially text-only as well, but subsequent versions introduced multimodal capabilities.
+ChatGPT’s available multimodal features and models change over time and vary by plan, workspace settings, and region; current availability should be checked in OpenAI’s product documentation rather than inferred from a named model.
+OpenAI also released official ChatGPT mobile apps with Advanced Voice Mode for real-time spoken conversations, further emphasizing a chat-centric UX.
 Wolfram Alpha has mobile apps too, mainly providing the same query interface with some enhancements (like photo input for math problems, where you take a picture of an equation and Wolfram Alpha solves it).
 Wolfram Alpha can also be queried via voice in certain integrations (when it was integrated in Siri or Alexa, the user’s voice question would be converted to text, fed to Wolfram Alpha, and the answer read out loud).
-ChatGPT doesn’t natively support voice in its base web UI, but third-party applications and recent updates (such as OpenAI’s partnership with certain apps) have added voice conversation capabilities, effectively turning ChatGPT into a talking assistant.
+ChatGPT now includes built-in voice capabilities via Advanced Voice Mode, which supports real-time spoken conversations in dozens of languages, effectively making it a full talking assistant.

 -